JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 ### M and P conversion applied to x axis

 Sometimes you might not want to plot your data against the straight frame number, as discussed above, but you might want to convert that frame number to an angular position or percentage or some other representation of the pattern's position. `MP_plot_settings.new_xaxis`, in this case, should be set equal to whatever equation you want applied to the xaxis range set in the previous setting.
-By default, our lab changes this to angular position, using the equation below:
+By default, our lab changes this to angular position, using the equation below.

+Example:
 `MP_plot_settings.new_xaxis = circshift((360/MP_plot_settings.xaxis(end))*[(MP_plot_settings.xaxis) - 96], 96);`

 If you don't wish to apply any conversion to your x-axis, simply leave this setting empty (`MP_plot_settings.new_xaxis = [];`).